bodoni/postscript/README.md

 # PostScript [![Version][version-img]][version-url] [![Status][status-img]][status-url]

 The package provides a parser for PostScript fonts.
-You might be interested to have a look at a higher-level package called [`opentype`][opentype], which internally relies on this package.
+It is recommended to use a higher-level parser called [`opentype`][opentype], which internally relies on this package.

 ## [Documentation][doc]